Gordon College maintains and adheres to a policy of nondiscrimination and education regarding Acquired Immune Deficiency Syndrome (AIDS).

 The law states that “[whoever] is a principal organizer or participant in the crime of hazing [as defined by the law] shall be punished by a fine of not more than three thousand dollars or by imprisonment in a house of correction for not more than one year or by both such fine and imprisonment.”

 The law defines the term hazing as follows: “. . .
 Any conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other person.
-Such conduct shall include whipping, beating, branding, forced calisthenics, exposure to weather, forced consumption of any food, liquor, beverage, drug or other substance, or any other brutal treatment or forced physical activity which is likely to adversely affect the physical health or safety of any such person or other person, or which subjects such student or other person to extreme deprivation of sleep or rest or extended isolation.”
+Such conduct shall include whipping, beating, branding, forced calisthenics, exposure to weather, forced consumption of any food, liquor, beverage, drug or other substance, or any other brutal treatment or forced physical activity which is likely to adversely affect the physical health or safety of any such student or other person, or which subjects such student or other person to extreme deprivation of sleep or rest or extended isolation.”

 Each student at Gordon College will receive a copy of the Hazing Law.
 Officers of student organizations will be required to distribute copies of the law to all members of their organizations and to acknowledge that such distribution has been made.